Ready for the next step?

 Visual Arts

-The visual arts program, designed to balance the creative process and the final product, incorporates high-quality instruction in each division and an integrated approach to other academic areas.
-In visual art classes from early childhood through grade 12, students encounter the world of representational, symbolic and expressive meanings created through the organization of basic elements.
-Each medium explored becomes a tool for the expression of ideas, as well as an extension of the mind, hand and eye.
+The Visual Arts program, designed to balance the creative process and the final product, incorporates high-quality instruction in each division and an integrated approach to other academic areas.
+In visual art classes from early childhood through Grade 12, students encounter a variety of art materials, develop skills, make choices about how to express themselves creatively and learn about historical and contemporary art.